iamhiutrun/project-ml-microservice-kubernetes/README.md

 1. Standalone:  `python app.py`
 2. Run in Docker:  `./run_docker.sh`

+### ```run_docker.sh```

+Sure, let me explain each part of the script:

+- `#!/usr/bin/env bash`: This is called a "shebang" line.
+It tells the system which interpreter to use to execute the script.
+In this case, it specifies that the script should be executed using the Bash shell (`/bin/bash`), which is commonly available on Unix-like systems.

+- `docker build --tag=microprj3 .`: This command is used to build a Docker image.
+It creates an image based on the contents of the current directory (`.`) and adds a descriptive tag to the image.
+The tag in this case is `microprj3`, which will be used to identify the image later.

+- `docker images list`: This line seems to be incorrect.
+It should be `docker images` instead of `docker images list`.
+The command `docker images` lists all the Docker images available on your system.

+- `docker run -p 8000:80 microprj3`: This command runs a Docker container based on the previously built image (`microprj3`).
+It maps port 8000 on your host machine to port 80 inside the container.
+This means that when you access `http://localhost:8000` in your web browser, the traffic will be forwarded to the container's port 80, where the Flask app is running.

 3. Run in Kubernetes:  `./run_kubernetes.sh`
+### ```run_kubernetes.sh```

+- `dockerpath="trunghieuluong/microprj3"`: This line assigns the Docker image path to the variable `dockerpath`.
+In this case, the image is intended to be pushed to the Docker Hub repository with the path `trunghieuluong/microprj3`.

+- `kubectl run microprj3 --generator=run-pod/v1 --image=$dockerpath --port=80 --labels "app=microprj3"`: This command is using `kubectl` (Kubernetes command-line tool) to deploy a pod in a Kubernetes cluster.
+Here's what each option does:
+  - `kubectl run microprj3`: This specifies the name of the deployment, which is `microprj3`.
+  - `--generator=run-pod/v1`: This is specifying the generator to use, indicating a basic pod deployment.
+  - `--image=$dockerpath`: This specifies the Docker image to use for the pod, which is defined by the previously set `dockerpath` variable.
+  - `--port=80`: This specifies that the container inside the pod will be listening on port 80.
+  - `--labels "app=microprj3"`: This assigns the label `app=microprj3` to the pod, which can be used for organizing and identifying pods.

+- `kubectl get pods`: This command lists the pods in the Kubernetes cluster.
+After running the previous command to deploy the pod, this step is likely included to show the status of the newly deployed pod.

+- `kubectl port-forward microprj3 8000:80`: This command sets up port forwarding, allowing you to access the pod's port 80 on your local machine's port 8000.
+This way, when you access `http://localhost:8000` in your web browser, the traffic will be forwarded to the pod's port 80, where your application is running.

+###```upload_docker.sh```

+- `echo "Docker ID and Image: $dockerpath"`: This line prints a message indicating the Docker ID and Image that will be used in the subsequent steps.

+- `docker login`: This command prompts the user to log in to their Docker Hub account, enabling them to push images to the Docker Hub repository.

+- `docker image tag microprj3 $dockerpath`: This command tags the locally built Docker image `microprj3` with the specified `dockerpath`.
+This is necessary to ensure that the image is properly identified when pushing to the Docker Hub repository.

+- `docker push $dockerpath`: This command pushes the tagged Docker image to the specified Docker Hub repository using the previously set `dockerpath`.

 ### Kubernetes Steps
 * Setup and Configure Docker locally
 * Setup and Configure Kubernetes locally
 * Create Flask app in Container